FRINXio/coding-challenges/README.md

 Hello, you curious mind!

 We see you've found our coding challenges.
 Feel free to solve any (or all) of them.
-Then, create a pull request with your soulutions.
+Then, create a pull request with your solutions.
 We will review it and if it passes our tests, we would be thrilled to invite you for a formal interview.

 Who knows?
 Maybe you're the next member of our team.